guhrodriguess/weather/README.md

 ## Weather

-Application that shows weather from all over the world.
+Application that shows the climate of the planet.

 <a href="https://earth-weather.vercel.app/">
     <img src="./public/img/weather.png" />